azmadoppler/eurosat_playground/README.md

 # Simple tutorial(?) for EUROSat dataset

-In this repository, the simple tutorial of running EUROSat on
+In this repository, the simple tutorial of running Classification task on EUROSat dataset using PyTorch.

 # Step 0: Installation
 - Two easy ways to run the Deep Learning on your local machine/server  (Reference Table below for which you want)
     - Installing using __Conda__ (Detailed Tutorial Under Construct) [Japanese](https://techno-road.com/blog/?content=6) / [Video Guide(English)](https://www.youtube.com/watch?v=vOD3kSwpDFY)
+        - You can create Conda environment using current project package with command ```conda env create -f ENV.yaml```
+        - Then, activate the environment using ```conda activate eurosat```
     - Installing using __Docker__ [Japanese](https://github.com/azmadoppler/mnist_docker_sample) / [English](https://github.com/azmadoppler/mnist_docker_sample_EN)
+        - Please refer to full guide for Docker installation
     - __Personal Opinion__ : Conda if you do the project by yourself and have no interest in anything other than Data Science, else Docker for Development experience both as group and individual.

 | Conda                                                                                | Docker                                                                           |